 I was diagnosed late in life with a genetic disorder.
-In defiance of all expectations, I've been getting healthier ever since my diagnosis in May 2001, just before my 36th birthday.
+In defiance of all expectations, I've been getting healthier ever since my diagnosis in May 2001.

 - I'm currently drug free.
 (But I'm not anti drug.
 Instead, I'm pro health.)

 - My condition is managed with diet and lifestyle.